 It helps to think about acorn survival in two separate stages rather than one: the germination stage and the establishment stage.
 Both have their own set of losses, and those losses multiply together.

-At the germination stage, research into Mediterranean oak species found that 41 to 54 percent of sown acorns were successfully established as seedlings by the end of a two-year experiment, with success varying by when acorns were sown and how much predation occurred.
-That is actually an optimistic figure, because it reflects reasonably handled acorns with some level of management attention.
 In the wild, pre-dispersal predation alone (weevils and other insects attacking the acorn while it is still on the tree) can destroy 27 to 96 percent of the crop before the acorn ever reaches the ground.
 In especially bad years for northern red oak, crop damage from insects and disease can run virtually 100 percent.
 That means the viable pool shrinks dramatically before germination even begins.

 From there, first-year seedling survival data from USFS field studies shows a wide range.
 Under certain managed and favorable conditions, first-year survival of planted oak seedlings has averaged around 96 percent.
 But in real forest conditions with competition, browsing, drought, and root stress, multi-year survival curves drop off substantially.
 A trial of southern red oak in Arkansas produced only 2 percent established seedlings under poor conditions, even when germination technically occurred.
 Across studies, the pattern is clear: germination is not establishment, and establishment is not a tree.